jhon954/Monitor-of-current-and-voltage-with-ESP32/README.md

 | 2 | 10K ohm resistor |
 | 1 | 30 ohm resistor |
 | 1 | 10uF capacitor |

+## Electric diagram
+The following diagram was prepared with Fritzing, and shows how all components should be connected.